Power of Attorney Frequently asked questions

 You mention additional Office of the Public Guardian (OPG) registration fees, what are these?

-The Office of the Public Guardian (OPG) are the official body that registers the Powers of Attorney (POA) document for use, and they also monitor the conduct of attorneys.
+The Office of the Public Guardian (OPG) is the official body that registers the Powers of Attorney (POA) document for use, and they also monitor the conduct of attorneys.
 A POA cannot be used by the attorneys until it has been registered with the OPG and they will charge a statutory registration fee.
 The fee for England & Wales is £82 per document, Scotland is £75 and Northern Ireland (Office of Care and Protection) is £115.

 Not found the answer to your query?